hgunduzoglu/cv-template/README.md

 The bundled fonts are distributed under the SIL Open Font License 1.1.
 Their copyright notices and license text are included in [`fonts/LICENSES.md`](fonts/LICENSES.md).

+## Issues and contributions

+Bug reports, feature requests, accessibility improvements, documentation corrections, and other constructive suggestions are welcome.
+Please [open a GitHub issue](https://github.com/hgunduzoglu/cv-template/issues/new) with a clear description, expected behavior, and reproduction steps where applicable.

+Code contributions are also welcome.
+To propose a change:

+1. Fork the repository and create a focused branch.
+2. Implement the change without adding personal CV data to the public example.
+3. Run `npm run check` and confirm that the generated PDF remains valid.
+4. [Open a pull request](https://github.com/hgunduzoglu/cv-template/pulls) describing the motivation, implementation, and any visible behavior changes.

+Keeping pull requests focused and reviewable makes them easier to discuss, test, and merge.

 ## License